-Clinicians at Dana-Farber/Brigham and Women's Cancer Center are now armed with specialized tests to create a precise "tumor profile" for each patient's cancer.
+Clinicians at Dana-Farber Brigham Cancer Center are now armed with specialized tests to create a precise "tumor profile" for each patient's cancer.

 The process used to find out the extent of the cancer within the colon, or if it has spread to other parts of the body, is called staging.
 This determines your prognosis and your treatment plan.

 There are three ways through which cancer can spread (metastasize) in the body: tissue, the lymph system, and the blood:

 - Tissue: The cancer spreads from where it began by growing into nearby areas.

 - Lymph system: The cancer spreads from where it began by getting into the lymph system.
 The cancer travels through the lymph vessels to other parts of the body.

 - Blood: The cancer spreads from where it began by getting into the blood.
 The cancer travels through the blood vessels to other parts of the body.

 Some staging can be done before having surgery, and other parts of the staging process are done after the cancer is removed from the colon.
 During your first meeting with your team at Dana-Farber Brigham Cancer Center, we will discuss with you the best

 Colon cancer can be assigned one of these stages: